 The Hellenistic settlements are poorly documented archaeologically and remain relatively modest.
 However, the studies are probably deceived by the phenomenon of the reuse of building material during the subsequent periods.
 Um Qais is generally reported to be a Hellenistic foundation which would originate some known characters in the Greek world.
 However these people have never lived in their native town.
 At that time, Amman became Philadelphia and we can notice some earthwork on the citadel, without to be able to reconstitute an global overview.
 The only building of the Hellenistic period that we can visit is the never achieved residence in Iraq Al Amir.
 This impressive construction is linked to the personal story of a man of the Jewish high society, who thought to run quiet days in the countryside at the end of the Wadi Seer valley, but could not achieve his project.

-In the South of Jordan a people start emerging as a social, cultural and political entity.
-These are the Nabataeans.
+In the South of Jordan a people start emerging as a social, cultural and political entity: the Nabataeans.
 It is commonly believed that they were basically nomads originate from the Eastern part of Arabia, although this hypothesis remains debatable.
 Following this theory, their choice for settle would have been motivated by the need of keeping an identity in order to survive in a world where all the great powers were developing urban civilization and social organizations.
-In all cases, the Nabataeans played skillfully with a partial assimilation to the modes of their time in order to maintain a position in the international arena, while they were also preserving their specificities.
-The Nabateans temporarily extended their influence and power over the region in a kingdom with fluctuating borders.
+Another interesting hypothesis suspects the origin of the Nabataeans in the Southern Jordan, from where they would have extended their influence to East, West and North.
+In all cases, the Nabataeans skilfully played with a partial assimilation to the modes of their time in order to maintain a position in the international arena, while they were also preserving their specificities.
+The Nabateans temporarily extended their power over the region in a kingdom with fluctuating borders.